International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: History

 ISAKOS was formed in 1995, in Hong Kong, at the combined congress of the International Arthroscopy Association (IAA) and the International Society of the Knee (ISK).
 These two societies previously held meetings 'back to back' and as most delegates attended both it became a logical step to combine them.
 ISAKOS is the union of these International societies (IAA and ISK).
 ISAKOS holds an international Congress every two years.
 Since its founding in 1995, these Congress meetings have been held throughout the world.
 The first president of ISAKOS was Dr. Peter J. Fowler of Canada, in the years 1995 to 1997.

 For the 2015-17 term, the society was chaired by Dr. Philippe Neyret of France, followed by Dr. Marc Safran of the USA from 2017-19.
 The society is currently chaired by Dr. Willem van der Merwe of South Africa, who will hold the post until 2021.

 Membership

 ISAKOS is an international society of individuals interested in Sports Orthopaedics and the fields of medicine and science related to that.
 These include knee surgery, arthroscopic surgery of all joints and orthopaedic sports medicine.
 It is very common for those applying for membership to also be a member of one of the major regional Associations.
 These are the Arthroscopy Association of North America (AANA), the American Orthopaedic Society for Sports Medicine (AOSSM), the Asia-Pacific Knee, Arthroscopy and Sports Medicine Society (APKASS), the European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) and the Sociedad Latinoamericana de Artroscopia, Rodilla y Deporte (SLARD).
 Members are also members of their regional or National orthopaedic sports medicine society (or equivalent).
 Indeed, members of these Associations may gain Associate Membership of ISAKOS immediately on application.

-There are two primary membership categories:
+There are three primary membership categories: